chandanasy/chandanasy/README.md

 ## Welcome to my Github 🌱🍄🌿

-I'm Chandana, a Computer Engineering Grad Student at NYU based in New York City.
+I'm Chandana, a Computer Engineering Grad Student at NYU based in New York City

 ## What I'm Looking For: